This Week in Petroleum History, May 29-June 4

 June 1, 1860 – First U.S. Petroleum Book published

 Less than a year after Edwin Drake’s historic discovery of oil in Titusville, Pennsylvania, Thomas Gale published an 80-page pamphlet many regard as the first book about America’s petroleum resources.
 The 1860 Rock Oil, The Wonder of the Nineteenth Century in Pennsylvania and Elsewhere described the new fuel source for illumination.

 “Those who have not seen it burn, may rest assured its light is no moonshine; but something nearer the clear, strong, brilliant light of day,” Gale declared.
 “In other words, rock oil emits a dainty light; the brightest and yet the cheapest in the world; a light fit for Kings and Royalists, and not unsuitable for Republicans and Democrats.”

 June 1, 1940 – Dallas Artist depicts Texas Oil Patch

-Artist Jerry Bywaters exhibits his newly completed Oil Field Girls in the Fine Arts Palace of San Francisco’s Golden Gate International Exposition.
-His 1940 image of two young women framed in the booming West Texas oil patch becomes one of Bywaters’ best known works.
+Artist Jerry Bywaters of Paris, Texas, exhibited his newly completed Oil Field Girls in the Fine Arts Palace of San Francisco’s Golden Gate International Exposition.
+The 1940 painting of two young women framed in the booming West Texas oil patch would become one of Bywaters’ best known works.